aimdexter/Space-Travel/README.md

-# Frontend Mentor - Clipboard landing page solution
+# Frontend Mentor - Space-Travel solution

 This is a solution to the [Space-Travel](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3/hub/space-tourism-multipage-website-vn33VyCjF).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.